celinval/snapcrab/docs/src/welcome.md

 ## Current Status

-snapcrab is in early development, starting with a limited subset of Rust syntax to evaluate project feasibility.
+SnapCrab is in early development, starting with a limited subset of Rust syntax to evaluate project feasibility.
 The initial focus is on small binary programs and basic language constructs, with plans to expand support for external dependencies and broader Rust features.

 ## Getting Started

-This documentation will guide you through using snapcrab for faster Rust development workflows.
+This documentation will guide you through using SnapCrab for faster Rust development workflows.